Fliplet/fliplet-cli/README.md

 You can now use the command `fliplet` from the command line.
 Just type `fliplet` to see the available options and their example usage.

+By default, the CLI is using the production environment.
+You can change it using the `env` command, like `fliplet env staging` (dev, staging, production).

 ## Examples

 Create a new widget: